 Get Appointments Made

 If you have an issue that you know will take some time and effort to fix, you need to ensure that the contractor has plenty of warnings to organize their other needs as best as possible.
-Many homeowners end up with contractors that they return to time and time again over the years.
+Many homeowners end up with contractors that they return to repeatedly over the years.
 Building a rapport with them in this way is a great move, and it means that you might have a chance of bagging a precious appointment with them in the busy months if they know that you are a loyal customer.

 Start-Up, Work Down